apuroop2201/Snake-Fruit-Game/README.md

 2. Open `index.html` in your web browser.

 ## Credits
-This game is inspired by the classic Snake game and was developed by Your Name.
+This game is inspired by the classic Snake game and was developed by Apuroop Pendurthi